Cabin Gold Area Map

 Mineralization is in general restricted to the quartz veins in shears, and consists of pyrite, arsenopyrite, galena, and minor sphalerite.
 Silicification with minor carbonatization, and sericitization are the predominant forms of alteration within the shears and in proximity to them.

-Technical information for Cabin Lake, Slemon Lake, and Camp Lake has been approved by Raul Sanabria, P.Geo., Vice-President Exploration of Rover Metals Corp. and the Qualified Person for the purposes of National Instrument 43-101.
+Technical information for Cabin Gold, Slemon Gold, and Camp Gold has been approved by Raul Sanabria, P.Geo., Technical Advisor and shareholder of Rover Metals Corp. and the Qualified Person for the purposes of National Instrument 43-101.